nyu-mll/nlu-test-sets/README_models.md

 ## Downloading models

 We first need to download and cache the models from Huggingface.
+We will save our models and caches in `/path/to/jiant_exp/experiments` folder.
 To download all 18 models used in our experiment, run:

 ```
+mkdir -p experiments
-bash jiant/irt_scripts/download_all_models.sh
+source jiant/irt_scripts/download_all_models.sh $(pwd)
+download_all_models
 ```

 You can also download individual models using the `download_models.sh` script.
 For example, to download the `roberta-large` model:

 ```
 MODEL_TYPE=roberta-large
+source jiant/irt_scripts/download_all_models.sh $(pwd)
-bash jiant/irt_scripts/download_models.sh $MODEL_TYPE
+download_model $MODEL_TYPE
 ```

 ## Downloading datasets
 TBA

 ## Preparing datasets

 - We train each model on *28 datasets* listed in the paper.
 - First, we need to tokenize and cache the tokenized data.
+The script for preprocessing is in `jiant/irt_scripts/run_preprocess.sh`.

+- To preprocess all 28 datasets using a model, run:
 ```
+source jiant/irt_scripts/run_preprocess.sh

+MODEL_TYPE=roberta-large
-bash jiant/irt_scripts/run_preprocess.sh $MODEL_TYPE $DATASET
+prepare_all_tasks $MODEL_TYPE
 ```
+To preprocess individual datasets, use `preprocess_task` function from `jiant/irt_scripts/run_preprocess.sh`.
 For example, to preprocess `copa` using `roberta-large` tokenizer, run:
 ```
+source jiant/irt_scripts/run_preprocess.sh
-bash jiant/irt_scripts/run_preprocess.sh roberta-large copa
+preprocess_task roberta-large copa
 ```

 ## Hyperparameter Tuning